ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 3D printing is a term that has been hyped for a long time.
 It's a technology that is in essence not that new, but now more than ever is getting better and accessible to everyone.
-Today we take a dive into the world of 3D printing and what is really has in store for us and the worlds in the coming years.
+Today we take a dive into the world of 3D printing and what it really has in store for us and the world in the coming years.

 <img alt="stack" src="{{ '/img/2018-09-28-3D-Printing/sla-glow.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 500px;">